rolepoint/flump/README.rst

 `Marshmallow`_.

-Flump tries to be as flexible as possible, giving no strong opinions/implementations for many common API features, such as; pagination, filtering, ordering, authentication etc..
+Flump tries to be as flexible as possible, giving no strong opinions/implementations for many common API features, such as; pagination, filtering, ordering, authentication etc...
 Instead Flump provides easily mixed in classes which also provide a common interface for extending itself to your needs.

 Marshmallow is used to provide the Schemas against which data is validated and returned.